FydeOS/overlay-rpi/README.md

 # Get Chromium OS source code

 ## Create directory structure
-The directory structure described here is a recommendation based on the best practice in the Flint team.
+The directory structure described here is a recommendation based on the best practice in the Fyde team.
 You may host the files in a different way as you wish.

 ```
 $ mkdir -p /project/chromiumos-R56      # This is the directory to hold Chromium OS source code, name it according to the release you are going to build.